VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 ### In `v2.0.3` and newer

 Version `2.0.3` introduces the intuitive **Settings** page which you can easily access via `Strapi Settings -> Section: Navigation Plugin -> Configuration`.
-On the dedicated page, you will be able to set up all crucial properties which drive the plugin and customize each individual collection for which **Comments plugin** should be enabled.
+On the dedicated page, you will be able to set up all crucial properties which drive the plugin and customize each individual collection for which **Navigation plugin** should be enabled.

 > *Note*
 > The default configuration for your plugin is fetched from `config/plugins.js` or, if the file is not there, directly from the plugin itself.
 If you would like to customize the default state to which you might revert, please follow the next section.